 Pay ranges vary by county.
-Florida’s average hourly wage in this industry is $23.42 (please see our marketing flyer for more information).
+Florida’s average hourly wage in this industry is $23.42 (please see our Florida Water & Wastewater Industry Report for more information).

 Courses will cover basic math as well as science.
 A working knowledge of both is preferred.

-UF has an articulation agreement with Florida Gateway College which will award college credit to all CWDE students who successfully complete EVS 133 and/or EVS 333.
-Please see this flyer from FGC for more information about specific credits.
+UF has an articulation agreement with Florida Gateway College which will award 3 college credits to all CWDE students who successfully complete EVS 133 and 3 college credits for students who complete EVS 333.

 CWDE students do not receive college credit from UF (only from FGC).
 A UF certificate of completion will be mailed to each student who successfully completed either course.